Smart Meter Project

 Will I know when my electric meter is being changed?

 Yes.
-Approximately 1-2 weeks prior to changing your electric meter you will be contacted to inform you of when crews will be in your neighborhood.
+Prior to installation, you will be notified with a door hanger of when your meters are scheduled to be installed.
 You need not be present during the meter change out however, a toll free number will be provided should you want to schedule an appointment.

 Does someone need to come into my home to change my meter?